AFOEK/WSGCC/ReadMe.md

 > You can list all supported and available triplet by using `vcpkg help triplet` command.
 After all dependencies are installed there are separates method for compiling and building this project.
 1. Linux build
-After installing all dependencies, make a folder on root of this project by using `mkdir` command: `mkdir build && cd WebScrapperGenshinCharacterCard`.
+After installing all dependencies, make a folder on the root of this project by using `mkdir` command: `mkdir build && cd WebScrapperGenshinCharacterCard`.
 After that run command below:
    ```
    cmake -B ../build -S . -DCMAKE_TOOLCHAIN_FILE=[YOUR_VCPKG_PATH]/scripts/buildsystems/vcpkg.cmake
    ```